-Through interactions with the environment and adults, children develop the skills to hold writing tools appropriately so they can draw, make marks and write.
-They are also have opportunities to use a range of tools such as; brushes, cutlery and brushes.
+Through interactions with the environment and adults, children develop control over their larger movements so they strengthen their core muscles, develop balance and coordination and can negotiate space and adjust speed safely.
+They also develop the skills to hold writing tools appropriately so they can draw, make marks and write.
+They also have opportunities to use a range of tools such as; brushes, cutlery and brushes.

-In writing, children are taught to write recognisable letters, spell words by identifying the sound in them and to write phrases and simple sentences that can be read by others.
+In writing, children are taught to write recognisable letters, spell words by identifying the sounds in them and to write phrases and simple sentences that can be read by others.
 Children have opportunities to write through the literate environments and provision areas.
-They write for different purposes during their play experiences and through adult led activities, such as; imaginative story writing opportunities, labelling models, writing shopping lists, weather reports and so on.
+They write for different purposes during their play experiences and through adult led activities, such as; writing centre messages, labelling models, writing shopping lists, weather reports, and so on.